Mollytovvv/MollyTech-Service-Desk/README.md

 * `notifications`
 * `announcements`

-The database stores user accounts, support tickets, conversations, messages, notifications, announcements, and relationships between support records.
+The database stores user accounts, support tickets, conversations, messages, notifications, announcements, and relationships between system records.

 MongoDB ObjectIds are used to associate users, tickets, conversations, messages, and other system records.